Muhammad-Irfanum/HMS/README.md

 # HMS

-Hostel Management System(HMS) website in which user booked room and other facilities by an own choice.
+Hostel Management System(HMS) website in which user booked room and other facilities by an own choice..